 The Nevada Department of Transportation (NDOT) operates and maintains the Nevada state highway system.
 NDEP regulates stormwater discharges from NDOT facilities under a statewide NPDES Permit (NV0023329).
 The permit requires NDOT to address and limit the discharge of pollutants to the maximum extent practicable.
 NDOT has developed a Storm Water Management Program to comply with the permit requirements and address storm water pollution related to highway planning, design, construction, and maintenance activities throughout the state.
 The permit also contains language requiring compliance with any established TMDLs.
-Therefore, with NDEP and USEPA approval of this TMDL NDOT will be responsible to retrofit jurisdictional roadways within the Lake Tahoe basin to reduce fine sediment particle and nutrient loads consistent with TMDL waste load allocations to be specified in the Memorandum of Agreement.
+Therefore, with NDEP and USEPA approval of this TMDL NDOT will be responsible to retrofit jurisdictional roadways within the Lake Tahoe basin to reduce fine sediment particle and nutrient loads consistent with TMDL waste load allocations.